prestodb/presto/presto-docs/src/main/sphinx/connector/base-arrow-flight.rst

 This class is responsible for initializing the Flight client and retrieving Flight information from the Flight server.
 To authenticate the Flight server, you must implement the abstract method ``getCallOptions`` in ArrowFlightClientHandler, which returns the ``CredentialCallOption`` specific to your Flight server.

 2. ``ArrowAbstractFlightRequest.java``
-Implement the ArrowAbstractFlightRequest class to define the request data, including the data source type, connection properties, interaction properties, and the number of partitions.
+Implement the ``ArrowAbstractFlightRequest`` class to define the request data, including the data source type, connection properties, the number of partitions and other data to interact with database.

 3. ``ArrowAbstractMetadata.java``
 To retrieve metadata (schema and table information), implement the abstract methods in the ArrowAbstractMetadata class.